ArneCL/BlogPosts/android-retrofit2-okhttp3-cache-network-request-offline.md

 Let's first build a OKHTTP client with

 0. a cache
-0. an interceptor that checks for connectivity and if none asks for cached data:
+0. an interceptor that checks for connectivity and, if none, asks for cached data:

 Here's the client.